letumnu/HoneyNet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+The Before metrics indicate that all resources were originally deployed and exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls open, and all other resources are deployed with public endpoints were made visible to the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+The "AFTER" metrics indicate that Network Security Groups were hardened by blocking ALL traffic with the exception of the admin workstation.
+All other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>